5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 **2)** If registration via WART does not work, use this method.
 This method requires that you first follow step **1) Download, 2) Writing onto SD card and 3) Booting it**.
 Execute the following commands on the Raspberry Pi:

 * Open the terminal and execute `cd /var/www/whatsspy/`.
+* Execute `bash /home/pi/whatsspy-public-startup` to update to the latest version.
 * Execute `php api/whatsapp/registerTool.php`.
 * Request activation via SMS or Voice.
 * Enter the retrieved code in the script.